The Office

 The Office is often a depressing show.
 The characters have been built up over four seasons to the point where the audience truly cares about them.
 It is sometimes difficult to watch these people toil away in their dead-end jobs working for an incompetent (if not well-meaning) boss.
-Then, you kick yourself in the shins and realize it's a show.
+Then, you kick yourself in the shins and realize it’s a show.
 But, then later you realize that The Office is probably more true to life than any other office setting in television history and that it actually is a little depressing.
-There are Michael Scotts and Jim Halperts and Pam Beesleys and Dwight Schrutes in the world, only the real ones don't make people laugh; they just go home and get ready to go back to work the next day.
-Sorry for the Debbie Downer intro here - the first half of tonight's Office episode made me think about these things.
-That probably wasn't the writers' intentions.
+There are Michael Scotts and Jim Halperts and Pam Beesleys and Dwight Schrutes in the world, only the real ones don’t make people laugh; they just go home and get ready to go back to work the next day.
+Sorry for the Debbie Downer intro here – the first half of tonight’s Office episode made me think about these things.
+That probably wasn’t the writers’ intention.

-Recap: Michael, Oscar, Darryl and Pam go to a job fair at a local high school (Pam's alma mater) to try and rope in a new unpaid intern for the summer.
+Recap: Michael, Oscar, Darryl, and Pam go to a job fair at a local high school (Pam’s alma mater) to try and rope in a new unpaid intern for the summer.
 Jim takes Kevin and Andy to play golf with a prospective client.
 Dwight stays at the office and tries to keep the remaining employees from bailing early.
 The job fair goes poorly, Michael insults their only prospective intern, and they leave empty-handed.
 On the golf course, Jim is shot down by the client over and over, but he remains persistent and seals the deal after the round.
-Dwight threatens to tell on anyone that leaves work early, but when he hits the bathroom, Stanley, Creed, Meredith and Kelly leave.
+Dwight threatens to tell on anyone that leaves work early, but when he hits the bathroom, Stanley, Creed, Meredith, and Kelly leave.
 Angela and Dwight share a silent remainder of the day in the office.

 Here's why the first half was depressing (and it might have been on purpose): Jim tries at his job for the first time in forever (remember, he's on probation from Ryan) and he stares failure in the face.
 Pam is treated like crap by Michael in a job she's had enough of.
 Michael embarrasses himself to no end.
 Perhaps it was just my mood.
 More likely is that the first half/twenty minutes of the episode weren't very funny, and if you strip the laughs away from any episode of The Office, it's going to be kind of sad.